October 8, 2022

 This is the book that used to be known by the title al-Surāh (The Night-Travelers).
 Its first chapter is on permissibility [of music], and is the work of Ishaq without a doubt.

-* Noted in the edition of al-Fihrist by Ayman Fu’ad Sayyid (vol. I/2, 439n3): "In the sources at my disposal, I do not find an 'Archway of Rubbish' [in Baghdad].
+* Footnote by Ayman Fu’ad Sayyid: "In the sources at my disposal, I do not find [in Baghdad] an 'Archway of Rubbish.'
 Perhaps it is the Archway of al-Harrani mentioned ahead [in the entry for Ja‘far b.
 Ahmad al-Marwazi] that is meant.
 In al-Ya‘qubi's day, there were over a hundred stationers' shops in the markets of that area."